ConnyGenz/handwriting-recognition/README.md

 "##### TOGGLE 4) #####": Choose whether to save the complete trained model to a file and specify filename and path

 "##### TOGGLE 5) #####": Choose whether to save just the the parameters of the trained model to a file and specify filename and path

+## Variables
+In the usage.py file, you will find variables, which you can change according to your wishes: train_size (amount of data used for training), valid_size (amount of data used for validation), test_size (amount of data used for testing), num_epochs (number of epochs the model is supposed to train), mini_batch_size (size of one mini batch).

 ## Requirements
 The python version 3.10.12 was used.
 The external packages that were used can be found in the "requirements.txt" file.